frankmullenger/appointments-module/README.md

 * Navigate to the new appointments page, you should see a conference product, click on the 'Book Now' link to start the payment process

 -----------------------------------------------
-This module is for making appointment bookings.
-It is dependant on the payment module and google calendar.
-Currently only DPSPayment is supported.
-This work was heavily based on the payment-test module.

-Zend Gdata classes are used to communicate with the google calendar, the Zend library is included in code/library/Zend/.